 Menu pricing same as restaurant

-Some of the food delivery services in SLC obfuscate their pricing model.
-DoorDash food is priced the same as you would pay in the restaurant itself.
+Some food delivery services obfuscate their pricing model.
+DoorDash food is usually priced the same as you would pay in the restaurant itself.
 That means the delivery fee can sometimes be a little higher than some competitors but I like the clarity.

 Actually there’s a delivery fee and a service fee, and its not entirely clear to me how the two work together.
 Sometimes they’re waived entirely, some restaurants are lower than others.
 My guess is that some restaurants are paying to subsidize this part, in order to attract orders.